dask/governance/governance.md

 We acknowledge Institutional Partners in the following ways:

--   Public acknowledgement on Dask webpages and other promotional material
+-   Public acknowledgement on official webpages and other promotional material
 -   Inclusion in Dask planning meetings and workshops
 -   Ability to influence the project through the participation of their Council Member.